chagge/launcher/README.md

 Dophist Voice-Tag(DVT) is a __speech-based__ UI for PC, mobile devices.
 It allows users to __tag a speech command to any node in the operation-tree__:
 ![launcher](https://raw.github.com/dophist/launcher/master/misc/launcher.png)

+After this voice-to-node tagging, users can trigger a node directly by repeat the node's speech command.

 For mobile phone:
 * start an app/program
 * make call to a friend